EdwardLiuyc/StaticMapping/README.md

 - add a Pose3d struct for simple operation of matrix4f or just use gtsam::pose3d
 - use double instead of float (eigen::matrix)
 - mrvm output to a special format data file and can be transformed to pcd independently
-- using ecef or some other coordinate system instead of utm
 - gravity alignment (in pose extrapolator)
 - output to .las file
 - add illustration of some important parameters